Phrax112/genemoynihan.com/bookshelf.md

  12. Gene Kranz: *Failure is Not an Option*
  13. Werner Herzog: *Of Walking in Ice*
  14. Simon Jenkins: [ *Short History of Europe* ](/2019/12/01/Short-History-of-Europe.html)
+ 15. Marcus du Sautoy: *What We Cannot Know: Explorations at the Edge of Knowledge*

 <H2>Fiction</H2>